 When the lever is slightly lowered and raised, air bubbles rise like this.
 You can leave it like that for 5 to 10 seconds.
 After this process, the water and coffee puck meet and coffee is extracted from the coffee powder.

-Shall we push the lever down?
-You don't need to press it too hard.
-Just push it down gently with natural body weight.
+You don't need to press the levers too hard.
+Just push them down gently with natural body weight.

 If it goes down too fast, it's either that the grind is too large or the tamping is too weak.
 If the lever is too tough to push down, the grind is too small or the tamping is too strong.
-If you adjust the parameters by remembering to this, you will surely be able to extract the espresso that suits your taste.
+If you adjust the parameters from these steps, you will surely be able to extract the espresso that suits your taste.